ControlNet/tensorneko/README.md

 pip install tensorneko
 ```

-To use the library without PyTorch and PyTorch Lightning, you can install with following command.
+To use the library without PyTorch and PyTorch Lightning, you can install the util library (support Python 3.7 ~ 3.10) with following command.
 ```shell
 pip install tensorneko_util
 ```